keyurijoban/Python-For-Data-Science/README.md

 # Python-For-Data-Science

-## This repo contains code for a half day workshop on data science using python.
+## This repo contains code for a one day workshop on data science using python.

 Following topics are covered:
 1. Basic Python Data Structures